Work permits in France are based on the type of work or employers and length of validity of the permits.

-If you are an executive, independent professional or employee who, in the eyes of the French authorities, has the potential to make a ‘significant contribution’ to the French economy, especially in intellectual, scientific, cultural, sporting or humanitarian fields, and you’ll be involved in a specific project, then you can apply for a 3 years – renewable – ‘Talent-Passport’ (“carte competences et talents”).
+If you are an executive, independent professional or employee who, in respect of the French authorities, has the potential to make a ‘significant contribution’ to the French economy, especially in intellectual, scientific, cultural, sporting or humanitarian fields and you’ll be involved in a specific project, then you can apply for a 3 years – renewable – ‘Talent-Passport’ (“carte competences et talents”).
 The list also includes EU blue Card holders, Master graduates recruited in a company considered as innovating, foreign nationals with an economically innovating project recognised by a public organisation, amongst other categories.

-This permit allows the spouse to work legally in France and you no longer need to apply at Direccte but you will apply at the French Consulate abroad.
+This permit allows the spouse to work legally in France and you no longer need to apply at DIRECCTE but you will apply at the French Consulate abroad.

 - Employed’ or ‘salaried’ and temporary workers’ permit:

 If you have been employed for 18 months on a long-stay work visa or temporary worker, then your spouse and minor children can apply for a one year visitor’s visa – this visa does NOT allow them to work in France.

 - EU Blue Card for highly skilled/educated workers:

 This is a 1 to 3 years residence/work permit for highly skilled workers.
 To be eligible, you must have a diploma/degree attesting 3 years of higher education OR 5 years’ professional experience in a specific field AS WELL AS a work contract for at least 1 year AND earn a monthly salary of at least 1.5 times the French average gross annual salary (around EUR 2,105/month).
 You must work in the field for which you were admitted to the scheme for 2 years; afterwards you can take any highly qualified work.